Global Well-Posedness For Half-Wave Maps With $S^2$ and $\mathbb{H}^2$ Targets For Small Smooth Initial Data: Global Well-Posedness With target

-The term \eqref{eq:interlow2} can be estimated in the similar fashion.
+We estimate the term \eqref{eq:interlow2} similarly.
 So we conclude in the case {{(i)}}, \eqref{error3} is an error term.

 {\it{(ii)}}: $k_2\in [-10,10], k_1<10$.
-As showed in the case {\it{(i)}}, we further split the cases with respect to the frequency of the first term.
+As shown in the case {\it{(i)}}, we further split the cases with respect to the frequency of the first term.
 For $u_{\geq k_1-10}$, we treat it as above.
-Thus, we only left to show the case for $u_{< k_1-10}$.
+Thus, we are only left to show the case for $u_{< k_1-10}$.